amir-codes-here/amir-codes-here/README.md

-Itrested in these languages : python, c++, c
+Intrested in these languages : python, c++, c

 Intrested in these fields :  web development, data science, auotomation